pavanvidem/deepTools/deeptools4.0.0_changes.md

  - bed files in computeMatrix no longer support '#' to define groups.
  - 'chromosome matching' i.e. chr1 <-> 1, chrMT <-> MT is no longer performed.

-# normalization
+## normalization

-Exactscaling is no longer an option, it's always performed.
+ - Exactscaling is no longer an option, it's always performed.

-# Todo

- - allow multithreaded bw writing
- - properly divide region work over threads -> region sorting & taking size into account
- - calc for computeMatrix functions -> Struct / Enum
- - filehanlder bed file could all be &str, not clones
+## alignmentSieve

+- options label, smartLabels, genomeChunkLength are removed.
+- ignoreDuplicates is removed, and (if wanted) should be set by the SamFlagExclude setting.

 # Testing